 Understand that it is possible to be infected with both the flu and the coronavirus at the same time, and understand the gravity of this combination’s potential implications.
 Again, strongly encourage proper social distancing, mask-wearing, and vaccinations.
 If you have the authority to mandate these measures, please consider doing so.

 Accept that you will have to be a bit more flexible with your employees.
 During flu season, there will be two major viruses to look out for.
 Prepare for a higher number of absences within your team.
 If any of your employees fall ill due to either one or both of these viruses, make sure that you have the internal infrastructure to not only account for their absences but to support them in their time of need as well.

 Be empathetic about any general reservations your employees may have about returning to in-person work at all.
 We are in extremely uncertain times, and the added stress from flu season and the Delta Variant is not making things much better.
 Check out our blog on When Employees Are Afraid to Return to Work for more advice on handling this.

-Here at GoCo, our priority is each other’s safety and well being.
+At GoCo, our priority is each other’s safety and well-being.
 That priority requires effort and education about what is currently happening in the world around us, as well as the implementation of all of the suggestions we have made above.
 Remember, we are not out of the woods yet and we have to have each other’s backs.
 Think about implementing some or all of these suggestions into your workspace and let your employees know that you have theirs.